-Support for Learning Teacher
+Additional Support for Learning Teacher

+This document provides information about this role within the staged intervention model and supersedes some of the details below.
 Meeting learners’ needs is potentially more challenging within mainstream since the presumption of mainstreaming.
 In addition, the Additional Support for Learning Act and GIRFEC emphasise the necessity of collaborative working as the means to meeting significant additional support needs.
 The expectation is that they will support pupils with additional support needs.
 Their main aims are to identify and assess (with others) barriers to learning and in partnership with appropriate practitioners and parents, address these needs through a relevant curriculum, delivered effectively.
 The Pupil Support teacher utilises 5 roles of support.
 These include:

 Identification and Assessment: